kazurayam/unittest-helper/docs/index.md

             String homeRelative = TestOutputOrganizer.toHomeRelativeString(projectDir);
             System.out.println("[test_toHomeRelativeString_simple] " + homeRelative);
             assertThat(homeRelative).isEqualTo("~/github/unittest-helper/lib");
-        }

 This test prints the following output in the console:

     [test_toHomeRelativeString_simple] ~/github/unittest-helper/lib

-### Example10 Factory class to create customized TestOutputOrganizer
+### Example10 You should make a Factory class that creates your customized TestOutputOrganizer

-It is a good practice for you to create a factory class that creates an instance of `TestOutputOrganizer` with customized parameter values.
+It is a good practice for you to create a factory class that creates an instance of `TestOutputOrganizer` for your own unit tests instantiated with custom parameters.
 See the following example.

     package io.github.someone.somestuff;